budRich/pkg-listn/README.md

 installed/removed *automatically*.

-Included in the repository is also two **systemd** units, that when enabled
+Included in the repository is also two **systemd** units, that when enabled:
-(`systemctl --user enable --now pkg-listn.path`), will automatically execute `pkg-listn.bash` when the **package file** has been modified.
+(`systemctl --user enable --now pkg-listn.path`),
+will automatically execute `pkg-listn.bash` when the **package file** has been modified.